Ten Nearly Universal Truisms of Personal Finance

 We fool ourselves in believing skill explains our lucky breaks in life but negative outcomes are due to bad luck.
 As Molly Ivins said of George W. Bush, “He was born on third base and thought he hit a triple.”

 We learn the exact wrong lessons from these experiences.
-Poker players are prone to this attribution error as only the best ones are self-critical and reflective enough to learn from their mistakes.
-Instead, mediocre players presume wins are due to skill and losses are due to bad luck.
+Poker players are prone to this attribution error.
+Only the best ones are self-critical and reflective enough to learn from their mistakes, whereas mediocre players presume wins are due to skill and losses are due to bad luck.
 I fall into that mindset and that’s one of many reasons why I’m not a world-class poker player.

 This one doesn’t need much explanation.

-If these feelings ring true, trust me when I tell you that you have a lot of company.
+If many of these truisms ring true, trust me when I tell you that you have a lot of company.